Super Fun Night: Reception

+Critical response

-Critical responseSuper Fun Night received negative reviews.
-Review aggregator Rotten Tomatoes gives the series a score of 33% based on 40 reviews, with an average rating of 4.9 out of 10 and the consensus, "Despite the presence of the funny and talented Rebel Wilson, Super Fun Night is overreliant on tired, clichéd weight jokes."
+Super Fun Night received mixed-to-negative reviews.
+Review aggregator Rotten Tomatoes gives the series a score of 32% based on 44 reviews, with an average rating of 5.1/10 and the consensus reads: "Despite the presence of the funny and talented Rebel Wilson, Super Fun Night is overreliant on tired, clichéd weight jokes."

 David Hinckley of The New York Daily News gave the show a 2 stars out of 5 and said that it was "not all that much fun".
 Brian Lowry of Variety gave the show a negative review, calling Wilson's American accent "uncomfortable" and the material "slight".
 Matt Webb Mitovich of TVLine lamented that the show had replaced Happy Endings, saying that even after watching Super Fun Night a second time to make sure he hadn't "missed" something, it still disappointed.
 A "live-action cartoon", he particularly disliked the lead characters.
 Verne Gay of Newsday gave the show a B− and called Rebel Wilson the show's "glimmer of hope".
 Robert Bianco of USA Today gave the show a 3 out of 4 stars.
 Tim Goodman of The Hollywood Reporter gave the show a negative review.